Revealed: Green MP's secret transport letter released in full

 "We are focused on progressing LGWM and improving transport outcomes for all New Zealanders."

-In a statement, Genter said time has passed and everyone knew the Green Party wanted light rail and active transport prioritised in all cities, including Wellington.
+In a statement, Genter said time had passed and everyone knew the Green Party wanted light rail and active transport prioritised in all cities, including Wellington.

 "It's important for political parties in government together to be able to have discussions about major policy issues.
 We're pleased that in this case the Greens and Labour have agreed to waive the normal protections for confidential political discussions."